 (3) Nothing in any other law prevents the chief officer of an eligible authority from giving to the responsible Minister anything the chief officer is required by this section to give to that Minister.

-[Section 6 amended by No. 1 of 2000 s.
+[Section 6 amended: No. 1 of 2000 s.
 6, 9(1) and 10; No. 2 of 2011 s.
 9.]

 7. Responsible Minister to give certain reports to Commonwealth Minister